 North Pacific Climate Regimes and Ecosystem Productivity Program

 The North Pacific Climate Regimes and Ecosystem Productivity (NPCREP) program is charged with conducting research on ecosystem responses to climate variability in the Bering Sea and Gulf of Alaska.
-Research conducted through this program will improve scientific understanding and guidance for marine resource management in the North Pacific Ocean.
+Research conducted through this program provides scientific data and guidance for marine resource managers in the North Pacific Ocean.

 NPCREP was created in 2004 by the National Oceanic and Atmospheric Administration (NOAA), and is supported by the Alaska Fisheries Science Center and the Pacific Marine Environmental Laboratory.
 The program was established to investigate climate change impacts on North Pacific marine ecosystems.